thefrontside/bigtest/website/docs/interactors/4-write-your-own.md

 3. The locator and filters, which helps users be able to narrow down the element they want to reference
 4. The action or actions that a test should `perform` when using the interactor (like `click`)

-In this case, let's call our Interactor ‘MyTextField’, and we’ll label it as ‘my-textfield-interactor’ to distinguish it from the build-in one.
+In this case, let's call our Interactor ‘MyTextField’, and we’ll label it as ‘my-textfield-interactor’ to distinguish it from the built-in one.
 Let’s say that MyTextField will target a regular input with a custom class `.my-input`, which means its HTML selector would be `input[type=text].my-input`.
 For locator we’ll use the input’s placeholder, and we’ll define a value filter.
 Finally, we’ll define a `fillIn` action for MyTextField interactor.
 Putting this together, we get the following definition of an Interactor:

 ```js
 import { createInteractor, fillIn } from 'bigtest';